-HDQRS SECOND DIVISION, SEVENTH ARMY CORPS,
+HDQRS.
+SECOND DIVISION, SEVENTH ARMY CORPS,

 HDQRS.
-THIRD DIVISION, SEVENTH ARMY CORPS,
+CAVALRY DIVISION, SEVENTH ARMY CORPS,